-- Two-hour lecture held each week introducing the topic of discussion.
+- A lecture held each week introducing the topic of discussion.

 - Lectures will lay down the theoretical framework of each topic mainly through the core textbooks and various research papers.

-- Tutorials will mainly focus on the practical application and the empirical evidence of each topic through practical examples, cases studies and articles from academic and practitioner journals.
+- Tutorials will mainly focus on the theory and empirical evidence of each topic through examples, cases studies and articles from academic and practitioner journals.
 Tutorials are an integral part of the module as they provide a critical review and an empirical assessment of each topic.

 - Lectures and Tutorials will be supported by directed reading in selected textbooks and relevant journal articles.

-- Feedback will be provided on a regular basis during lectures and tutorials as well as during weekly office hours.
+- Students can ask for Feedback on a regular basis during lectures and tutorials as well as during weekly consultation and feedback hours.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.